cristinaponcela/cristinaponcela.github.io/_posts/2025-11-14-87 Features in 10 Months.md

 And if you clicked on "View your recording", it would directly take you to the Library to that specific recording.

-This task was also cool because I had to learn how to use Sengrid and Customer.io to send emails to users once the AI clip generation had finished, by emitting an event and setting up a pipeline, and designing the email.
+This task was also cool because I had to learn how to use several email notification systems to send emails to users once the AI clip generation had finished, by emitting an event and setting up a pipeline, and designing the email.

 ![Desktop View](/assets/img/StreamYard/FeatureDump/email.png){: .normal}